Joker (character): In other media

-Mark Hamill voiced the Joker in animation and video games from 1992 to 2024.
+Mark Hamill voiced the Joker in animation and video games from 1992 to 2024 and won several awards, particularly for his interpretation of the character in the Batman: Arkham video game series.
 Heath Ledger won a posthumous Academy Award for his interpretation of the character in 2008's The Dark Knight.
 Joaquin Phoenix won an Academy Award for his interpretation of the character in 2019's Joker.

 The Joker has appeared in a variety of media, including television series, animated and live-action films.
 WorldCat (a catalog of libraries in 170 countries) records over 250 productions featuring the Joker as a subject, including films, books, and video games, and Batman films which feature the character are typically the most successful.
 The character's earliest on-screen adaptation was in the 1966 television series Batman and its film adaptation Batman, in which he was played as a cackling prankster by Cesar Romero (reflecting his contemporary comic counterpart).
 The Joker then appeared in the animated television series The Adventures of Batman (1968, voiced by Ted Knight), The New Adventures of Batman (1977, voiced by Lennie Weinrib) and The Super Powers Team: Galactic Guardians (1985, voiced by Frank Welker).

-A version of the Joker named Jack Napier (played by Jack Nicholson) made his film debut in 1989's Batman, which earned over $400 million at the worldwide box office.
+A version of the Joker named Jack Napier (portrayed by Jack Nicholson) made his film debut in 1989's Batman, which earned over $400 million at the worldwide box office.
 The role was a defining performance in Nicholson's career and was considered to overshadow Batman's, with film critic Roger Ebert saying that the audience must sometimes remind themselves not to root for the Joker.
 Batmans success led to the 1992 television series, Batman: The Animated Series.
 Voiced by Mark Hamill, the Joker retained the darker tone of the comics in stories acceptable for young children.
 Hamill's Joker is considered a defining portrayal, and he voiced the character in spin-off films (1993's Batman: Mask of the Phantasm and 2000's Batman Beyond: Return of the Joker), video games (2001's Batman: Vengeance), related series (1996's Superman: The Animated Series, 2000's Static Shock and 2001's Justice League), action figures, toys and amusement-park voiceovers.
 Hamill announced his retirement from the role following the death of Kevin Conroy in 2022; Conroy voiced Batman opposite Hamill's Joker in various projects beginning with Batman: The Animated Series.
+A Warner Bros. licensed 1991 Filipino parody film Alyas Batman en Robin features Rene Requiestas as The Joker.